 This method requires a good knowledge of Linux or Windows to take advantage of it, but it allows you to leverage all the power of OpenStack.

 Depending on the layer you want to manage, you will need to use the Nova (compute), Neutron (network), Glance (image), or Swift (object storage) client.
-The latest addition to this assortment, the OpenStack client, makes it possible to manage almost all OpenStack layers directly.
+The OpenStack client lets you manage almost all OpenStack layers directly.

 With the OpenStack API, you can also easily automate this management through your scripts.